 We’re located in Wilmington, but we get patients from Cincinnati and surrounding areas who are willing to make the drive.
 Why?
 We can save them money — and we prioritize gentle care.

 We also only code to the exact position of the tooth — never to a higher level.
 This can save at least $100 per tooth.
+So when you ask how much does wisdom teeth removal cost — the answer is our doctors cost a lot less.

 We also don’t base our fees on some arbitrary fee schedule.
 We charge you what it actually costs us — no “voodoo math,” as President George H. Bush liked to say.